nathan-mahynski/nathan-mahynski.github.io/_notes/orbifolds.md

 As shown by William Thurston, John H. Conway and coworkers <a href="#conway">[3]</a>, there is a direct connection between crystallographic symmetry and orbifolds.
 Orbifolds can be used to prove, for example, that there are 17 different wallpaper groups in 2D Euclidean space <a href="#conway2">[4</a>,<a href="#conway3">5]</a>.
 Their uniqueness make them unambiguous descriptors of symmetry.
 While the notation and language can be confusing at first, this schema is, in my opinion, a powerful and underappreciated tool for engineering patterns and self-assembly in soft matter physics and related applications.

+For an introduction to symmetry, I recommend the "Math and Art of MC Escher" <a href="https://mathstat.slu.edu/escher/index.php/Math_and_the_Art_of_M._C._Escher">website</a>, which contains accessible discussions, illustrations, and examples that avoid a lengthy foray into complex mathematical language.

 # Mathematical History

 Topology has a long history in mathematics; it is essentially the study of how things are connected.
 As a general prototype, the field studies <a href="https://en.wikipedia.org/wiki/Topology">"properties of geometric objects that are preserved under continuous deformations, such as stretching, twisting, crumpling and bending, but not tearing or gluing"</a>; the latter would change the connectivity by removing, or adding, connections, respectively.
 A homeomorphism shown below from wikipedia, illustrates the "inflation" of a sphere into a donut and a cow into a sphere; note that you cannot find a homeomorphism between the two of them - this would require tearing a pair of holes on either side of the cow and connecting them to form the "donut" shape.